niza23/terraform-aws-multi-env-setup/README.md

 ```

 📝 Notes
-State isolation: Each environment uses its own remote state file in S3
+-State isolation: Each environment uses its own remote state file in S3

-Locking: DynamoDB prevents concurrent modifications
+-Locking: DynamoDB prevents concurrent modifications

-Naming: Resource names include environment for clarity
+-Naming: Resource names include environment for clarity

-Secrets: Do not commit sensitive values (keep them in .tfvars or use AWS Secrets Manager)
+-Secrets: Do not commit sensitive values (keep them in .tfvars or use AWS Secrets Manager)

 # Acknowledgements
 This project was created by taking reference and inspiration from Terraform with Shubham.